If your long-term goal is to enjoy a comfortable retirement, the 401(k) plan is a great way to get there.

 Traditional versus Roth 401(k)

 Some employers offer both a traditional 401(k) and a Roth 401(k).
 With a traditional 401(k) plan, you can defer paying income tax on the amount you contribute.
-In other words, if you earn $80,000 and contribute the maximum $19,000, your earnings for the 2019 tax year would be $61,000.
-With a Roth 401(k) plan, you don’t get an upfront tax break, but when it’s time to withdraw that money, you won’t owe any tax on it.
+In other words, if you earn $80,000 and contribute the maximum $19,500, your earnings for the 2020 tax year would be $60,500.
+With a Roth 401(k) plan, you don’t get an upfront tax break, but when it’s time to withdraw that money in retirement, you won’t owe any tax on it.
 All your accumulated contributions and earnings come out tax free.

-Investing in both types of plans provides you with tax diversification, which can come in handy when you’re in retirement, says Littell.
+Investing in both types of plans provides you with tax diversification, which can come in handy in retirement.

-If you have access to both a Roth and a traditional 401(k) plan, you can contribute to both, as long as your contribution in aggregate doesn’t exceed $19,000.
+If you have access to both a Roth and a traditional 401(k) plan, you can contribute to both, as long as your total contribution to both doesn’t exceed $19,500.

 Can I contribute 100 percent of my salary to a 401(k)?

-If your earnings are below $19,000, then the most you can contribute is the amount you earn.
-It should also be noted that a 401(k) plan document governs each particular plan and may limit the amount that can be contributed.
-This applies especially to highly compensated employees, which in 2019 is defined as those earning $125,000 or more or who own more than 5 percent of the business.
+If your earnings are below $19,500, then the most you can contribute is the amount you earn.
+It should also be noted that a 401(k) plan document governs each particular plan and may limit the amount that you can contribute.
+This applies especially to highly compensated employees, which in 2020 is defined as those earning $130,000 or more or who own more than 5 percent of the business.

 Sponsors of large company plans have to abide by certain discrimination testing rules to make sure highly compensated employees don’t get a lopsided benefit compared to the rank and file.
 Generally, highly compensated employees cannot contribute higher than 2 percentage points of their pay more than employees who earn less, on average, even though they likely can afford to stash away more.
 The goal is to encourage everyone to participate in the plan rather than favor one group over another.